-Dynatrace detects Cloud Foundry platform components like Gorouters, Diego cells, or Auctioneers and provides Cloud Foundry-specific metrics like Gorouter HTTP metrics.
-Such metrics are relevant to both operators who manage Cloud Foundry environments and application owners who run applications on Cloud Foundry.
-Furthermore, the Dynatrace AI engine automatically detects performance and availability issues related to Cloud Foundry applications as well as Cloud Foundry platform components.
+Dynatrace detects Cloud Foundry platform components like Gorouters, Diego cells, or Auctioneers and provides Cloud Foundry-specific metrics like Gorouter HTTP metrics and Auctioneer metrics.
+Such metrics are relevant to both operators who manage Cloud Foundry environments and application owners who run applications on Cloud Foundry because unhealthy Cloud Foundry platform components may also have a negative impact on applications.
+Furthermore, Davis, the Dynatrace AI engine, automatically detects performance and availability issues related to Cloud Foundry applications as well as Cloud Foundry platform components.

 The Cloud Foundry overview page complements Cloud Foundry metrics collected by Dynatrace OneAgent at the process and host levels with additional metadata and metrics pulled from the Cloud Foundry API.
 With Dynatrace, there’s no need to intercept the Firehose stream by deploying a nozzle.

 Cloud Foundry leverages BOSH for deploying and administering Cloud Foundry foundations.
 Dynatrace detects Cloud Foundry VMs (constituting a Cloud Foundry foundation) like Routers, Diego cells, Diego brain, UAA, Cloud controller and others as BOSH-managed VMs.
-Dynatrace provides detailed metrics for Gorouter components (running on a Router VM) as well as resource utilization metrics for Diego cells on dedicated cards.
+Dynatrace provides detailed metrics for Gorouter processes (running on a Router VM), Auctioneer processes (running on Diego brain), as well as resource utilization metrics for Diego cells on dedicated tiles.

 Dynatrace automatically detects the following metadata for your Cloud Foundry VMs which can be found on the Host overview page of your BOSH-managed VM:

 - Technology type Diego cell and BOSH

 - Cloud Foundry foundation a host belongs to